-- Focus on controlled business growth and profit management. - Digitize the banking service to increase operating efficiency and continue to introduce the new banking product. - Focus on Prudent Assets and Liability Management of the bank. - Explore new sector for non-interest income of the bank.
+- Focus on controlled business growth and profit management. - Digitize the banking services to increase operating efficiency and continue to introduce new banking products. - Explore new sectors for the non-interest income of the bank. - Focus on Prudent Assets and Liability Management of the bank. - Maintain effectiveness in customer service and dealings with simplified processes. - Focus on Risk Management and Internal Control along with compliance of applicable Rules and Regulations.